 How to add well-being to the performance management process

-The longer COVID-19 prevents employees from being in the office, the more organizations need to prioritize well-being and care in both the big and small moments of the employee life cycle.
+The more remote work becomes the norm, the more organizations need to prioritize well-being and care in both the big and small moments of the employee life cycle.
 We’ve provided 10 ways for managers to offer better well-being support in the performance management process.
 Let’s explore how they can add value to your company’s culture and employees.

 1. Communicate expectations